OUR GROUP

 Deputy Managing Director, Urban Shift - Executive Board member

-Born in 1973, Xavier Heulin is a graduate of the École Nationale Supérieure des Arts et Métiers (ENSAM) and holds a Masters degree from the École Supérieure des Travaux Publics, du Bâtiment et de l’Industrie (ESTP).
-He began his career in 1996 with the Bouygues group, successively as a works engineer in Lille and head of the sales department for the Ile de France region.
+Born in 1973, Xavier Heulin is a graduate of the École Nationale Supérieure des Arts et Métiers (ENSAM) and holds a master’s degree from the École Supérieure des Travaux Publics, du Bâtiment et de l’Industrie (ESTP).
+He began his career in 1996 with the Bouygues group, first as a works engineer in Lille and then as head of sales in the Paris region.

-In 2006, he created Urbis Park, a parking operator that he managed for 15 years, successively on behalf of the shareholders Covivio (fka.
-Foncière des Régions) and Crédit Agricole Assurances, then Transdev.
-In 2016, he led the transformation of Urbis Park’s business model by separating the operation, which was sold to the Transdev group and became Transdev Park, from the ownership of the assets, which were partly sold to Vauban Infrastructure Partners.
-In addition to the traditional off-street parking activities, he developed on-street parking management activities, in particular in the context of the French decriminalisation reform that came into force in 2018.
+In 2006, he set up Urbis Park, a car park operator, which he managed for 15 years, successively on behalf of the shareholders Covivio (formerly Foncière des Régions) and Crédit Agricole Assurances, then Transdev.
+In 2016, he led the transformation of Urbis Park’s business model by separating the operation, which was sold to the Transdev group and became Transdev Park, from the ownership of the assets, part of which was sold to Vauban Infrastructure Partners.

-In 2021, he led the sale of Transdev Park’s off-street parking activities to the Indigo group.
+In 2021, he led the sale of Transdev Park’s multi-storey car park activities to the INDIGO group.

-In December 2021, Xavier Heulin has been appointed as Group Chief Technology and Marketing Officer and member of the Executive Board of Indigo Group.
+In December 2021, Xavier Heulin joined the INDIGO Group as Group Technology and Marketing Director and member of the Executive Board.

 Valérie Ohannessian